-This bill amends existing regulations concerning transportation network companies (TNCs) in Washington State, particularly during large-scale events and emergencies.
-It introduces new provisions that prohibit TNCs from charging fares exceeding 120% of the driver's pay for prearranged rides during large-scale events, which are defined as gatherings of 10,000 or more individuals outdoors or 1,000 or more indoors.
-Additionally, the bill establishes that violations of these fare regulations are considered unlawful and unfair practices.
-It also provides definitions for "large-scale event" and "driver's pay," clarifying the parameters for enforcement.
+This bill amends existing laws regarding the regulation of transportation network companies (TNCs) in Washington State, particularly during large-scale events and emergencies.
+It introduces new provisions that prohibit TNCs from charging fares that exceed 120% of the driver's pay for prearranged rides during large-scale events, which are defined as gatherings of 10,000 or more individuals outdoors or 1,000 or more indoors.
+Additionally, it establishes that violations of these fare regulations are considered unlawful practices under state law.
+The bill also clarifies the definition of "driver's pay" and outlines the conditions under which local governments can regulate TNCs during such events.

 Statutes affected: Original Bill: 46.72B.050, 46.72B.190